-When people think of Northern California they often just consider the landmark destinations like San Francisco and the Napa and Sonoma wine country.
-However, Redding and UpState California, the real northern California, is the vast area north of Sacramento all the way up to the Oregon border.
+When people think of all the things to do in Northern California they often just consider the landmark destinations like San Francisco and the Napa wine tasting country.
+However, a little further afield up the California coast lies Redding and UpState California.
+This area is often dubbed “the real northern California”, which is the vast area north of Sacramento all the way up to the Oregon border.
 This area features dramatic waterfalls, redwood forests, adorable welcoming towns and a host of other northern California attractions.

-I’ve explored much of this vast state, including parts of UpState California, but the area between Muir Woods and the Redwoods (because my brain thinks in terms of national parks apparently!) has proved elusive.
+I’ve explored much of this beautiful state in the almost 20 years I have lived here, including parts of UpState California, but the area between Muir Woods and the Redwoods (because my brain thinks in terms of national parks apparently!) proved elusive.
 When Visit California asked what area I would like to explore in partnership with their #Kidifornia series, I jumped at the chance to finally make my way to the true northern California region to check out the natural beauty of the area’s national parks as well as the main adventure hub of Redding.
 Now that I have visited, I have to share my love of the area and help put this amazing region on your radar too!

-Keep reading to find out our favorite northern California attractions from our long weekend exploring Redding and UpState California.
+Keep reading to find out our favorite things to do in northern California from north of San Francisco up to Redding and even further UpState California.

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.